 Changing the chord built on a note in a scale also changes the mode built on it.
 Consequently the fifth mode of the Natural Minor scale(i.e. the Spanish Minor scale) becomes dominant in the Harmonic Minor scale, becoming the Spanish Dominant Scale or Mode.
 (The name is often shortened to just “Spanish” and it’s also commonly known as the Jewish Scale.
-It’s also called Phrygian Dominant by Monks or people trying to sound smart.)
+It’s also sometimes called Phrygian Dominant.
 See:

 - Written by Jay Skyler

 Guitarist, Vocalist,and Guitar Instructor, Guitar Teacher Guitar Lessons with Jay Skyler